 Perhaps the primal element that so pervades Santorini goes back to the ancient Minoans who occupied Crete and the surrounding islands.
 Archaeologists have found remnants of the Minoan civilization such as frescoes, pottery and temples on Santorini.
-Some scholars believe the ancient island dwellers were inhabitants of the lost realm of Atlantis, sunken under the sea in a cataclysmic volcanic eruption.
+Some scholars believe the ancient island dwellers were inhabitants of the lost realm of Atlantis, sunk under the sea in a cataclysmic volcanic eruption.
 Plato claimed the story of Atlantis to be true and that the mythic city lay out in the Atlantic near the whereabouts of today’s Santorini.

 In all of Greece, the mystical influence of the gods lives on.
-One sees it in the architecture, interior and exterior decorations, the sculpture, even the food and wine.
+One sees it in the architecture, interior and exterior decorations, the sculptures, even the food and wine.
 Classical Greek sculptors infused their work with the grandeur and spirituality of the gods and the idealization of the human form.
-If the legacy of Atlantis lives on, perhaps its spirit explains the magic of Santorini, an island that is truly timeless.
+If the legacy of Atlantis lives on, perhaps its spirit explains the magic of Santorini, an island in time that is truly timeless.